 - All records created or received in the normal course of business by any Government Institution or employee shall be the property of the GoJ and shall be captured and registered into a record keeping system.
 This shall include electronic and AV records. - All records' creators and users shall be aware of the distinction between records and nonrecords.
-Once captured and registered into the recordkeeping system, records shall not be altered. - Officers shall be required to work on the network drives and save the information either in the shared folders or individual folders on the network as determined by MDA's e-RIM policies and procedures manuals. - Document naming conventions shall be used for electronic records as per the guidelines that will be issued by the JARD/National Archives from time to time. - Metadata guidelines will be issued by the JARD/National Archives.
-When creating records, all officers shall ensure that they create records that are complete, accurate and contain sufficient information and details to enable them to provide authoritative and authentic evidence of the transactions that they represent. - The medium used when creating records shall be that which promotes long-term preservation, retrieval and usability of the records.
+Once captured and registered into the recordkeeping system, records shall not be altered. - Officers shall be required to work on the network drives and save the information either in the shared folders or individual folders on the network as determined by MDA's e-RIM policies and procedure manuals.

-- The JARD/National Archives shall define standards and give guidance to ensure that sustainability issues are adequately addressed as part of the planning, creation, and active management of electronic records.
-These may include guidelines on such issues as file formats and other technology selection issues, metadata standards, and wider information management standards. - All MDAs shall include RIM awareness in their staff induction programmes and the RIM procedures manuals shall be made available to all staff either through the intranet or on the shared drives of each department/section/unit.
+- Document naming conventions shall be used for electronic records as per the guidelines that will be issued by the National Archives/JARD from time to time. - Metadata, i.e data that provides information about the record, shall also be recorded as per guidelines that will be issued by the National Archives/JARD.
+When creating records, all officers shall ensure that they create records that are complete, accurate and contain sufficient information and details to enable them to provide authoritative and authentic evidence of the transactions that they represent. - The medium used when creating records shall be that which promotes long-term preservation, retrieval and usability of the records. - The National Archives/JARD shall define standards and give guidance to ensure that sustainability issues are adequately addressed as part of the planning, creation, and active management of electronic records.
+These may include guidelines on such issues as file formats and other technology selection issues, metadata standards, and wider information management standards. - All MDAs shall include RIM awareness in their staff induction programmes and the RIM procedure manuals shall be made available to all staff either through the intranet or on the shared drives of each department/section/unit.